elephant-redlist/.github/profile/README.md

 ## African elephant data and code repositories

-The organisation contains the data and code used to conduct assessments of African Elephant against the IUCN redlist criteria.
+This collection of repositories contain the data and code used to conduct assessments of African Elephant against the IUCN redlist criteria.